git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

     * Push 1: Use **Select+Volume/Pan/Track** buttons to activate the different layer modes.
 For Sendmodes press **Pan** multiple times.

 7. **Browse** - Press "Browse" to enter (a device must be selected)
-    * Edit knobs 8: Change the patch
+    * Edit knob 8: Change the patch
     * Edit knobs 1-7: Change the different filters
     * Tempo knob: Changes the value of the last selected column
     * Hold the Shift button in Preset mode to scroll quickly.